 Bulldogs weigh 40 to 50 pounds and have short lifespans.
 By the age of five or six, they start showing signs of age and don't live much beyond ten years.
 Breeders have worked to remove aggression from the dogs, and most are friendly and patient, but sometimes stubborn.
 They tend to get along well with children and other animals, making them an ideal family pet.
 They are the mascot of the US Marine Corps, as well as many universities such as Gonzaga, Georgetown, and the University of Georgia.

-Bulldogs are Beautiful Day is being observed today!
+Bulldogs are Beautiful Day is observed next on Sunday, April 21st, 2019.
 It has been observed annually on April 21st since 2007.